nsqa99/big-data-fundamentals/docs/nifi.md

 * A dataflow system based on the concepts of flow-based programming.
 * NiFi was built to automate the flow of data between systems.
 * Term `dataflow` in NiFi's context: the automated and managed flow of information between systems.
-* Problem it solves:
-* Solve the problems occurred when enterprises had more than one system: Some created data and some consumes data.
+* Solves the problems occur when enterprises had more than one system: Some created data and some consumes data.
 * High-level challenges of dataflow:
     * Systems fail.
     * Data access exceeds capacity to consume.